Who's Trump attacking on Twitter?

 Technology

-Since taking office in January 2017, Trump has directly insulted, attacked or otherwise maligned nearly 100 individuals, according to our unscientific review of his feed.
+Since taking office in January 2017, Trump has directly insulted, attacked or otherwise maligned more than 100 individuals, according to our unscientific review of his feed.
 And that doesn't account for his broadsides against the FBI and other institutions in and outside of government.
 (Hat tip to this New York Times compendium, which traces back to before his candidacy.)

 The numbers can only tell us so much.
-As an example, of the roughly 75 men he's tweeted negatively about by name, 62 are white.
-At least a dozen are not.
+As an example, of the roughly 82 men he's tweeted negatively about by name, 69 are white.
+More than a dozen are not.
 But that doesn't account for the three UCLA basketball players he criticized as not sufficiently grateful -- "I should have left them in jail!" he tweeted -- for his intervention following their arrest for shoplifting in China last year.

 Nor does it include the estimated 200 NFL players -- almost all of them black -- who have knelt or in some other way protested racial inequality and police brutality during the National Anthem and been assailed by the President for it.